KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AVStock by lavolp3](https://github.com/lavolp3/MMM-AVStock)

+1. `Recommendation: .gitpod.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-3. Information: There are updates for 3 dependencie(s):
+4. Information: There are updates for 3 dependencie(s):
    - alphavantage     ^2.4.1  →   ^2.5.0
    - highcharts       ^9.0.0  →  ^12.1.2
    - yahoo-finance2  ^2.11.3  →  ^2.13.3